TG9541/W1209/README.md

 * run `make` to flash the STM8EF binary
 * for interactive scripting install [e4thcom](
 https://wiki.forth-ev.de/doku.php/en:projects:e4thcom)
-* optionally install the development version of ucSim to take advantage of off-line image creation
+* optionally install the development version of ucSim (or use the Docker image) to take advantage of off-line image creation

 ## About the STM8EF Base System

-The code is based on the [STM8EF v2.2.13 binary release](https://github.com/TG9541/stm8ef/releases/tag/v2.2.13).
+The code is based on the [STM8EF binary release](https://github.com/TG9541/stm8ef/releases).
+The Makefile automatically retrieves, and resolves the version specified by `STM8EF_VER`.
-A copy of the STM8EF library in the release is included (`mcu`, `lib`), and the W1209-FD.ihx binary in `out/W1209-FD` is used.

 Please refer to the [STM8EF Wiki](https://github.com/TG9541/stm8ef/wiki) for more information.